Niches.

 Think about who stands out in your community and why.
 What is it that keeps their practice in high states of awareness?

-t only one that I refer my special needs clients and their families.
-Why?
-Because they understand their unique needs AND provide dental services in ways that reduce anxiety which provides a more successful experience for everyone.
+they understand their unique needs AND provide dental services in ways that reduce anxiety which

-I thought being an art therapist was enough of a niche.
-In a way our experiential approach may serve as a place to begin, but without more dialed in messaging people might have a hard time knowing ours is the right service for their unique needs.
-The art therapy is only one layer of the niche.
+When I first began, I thought being an art therapist was enough of a niche.
+In a way our experiential approach may serve as a place to begin, but

 It becomes really hard to connect with clients that will be a good fit without a clear understanding of who we serve and how we serve them.